-Initially, some people may be reluctant to express their opinions.
+Initially, some people typically will be reluctant to express their opinions.
 In the interest of time, you'll need to encourage quick responses, so don't waste time with discussion if people agree.
 If there are disagreements, encourage explanations for the different views.
 Relevant questions include: Will the project make a temporary or lasting difference?
 Is there much risk that the project will fail to achieve its goals?
 How urgent is the project, would its effectiveness decline significantly if we delay it?
 Again, though, try to encourage people think about project value relative to cost.
 Make sure there is someone knowledgeable about each project to explain and answer questions in case others are unclear about exactly what the project will do.
 When people who disagree start repeating arguments, call for a vote to avoid getting stuck.

 Once the first two projects have been compared, put the higher priority project at the top of the list and the other one below it.
 Now take a third project and compare it in turn to each of the two previously considered projects to determine where it should be placed.
 Continue until the group has compared enough of the projects to determine how they order, at which point you've got a prioritized list.